 What is Faculty Forward?

 Faculty Forward is a nationwide movement of faculty members, graduate student workers, students, families and community members.
 We are uniting to demand good stable jobs with fair wages and benefits for all faculty and graduate teaching assistants and affordable, accessible, quality higher education for all students.
-Through Faculty Forward, nearly 54,000 faculty on 60 campuses have formed unions and joined students and community members to challenge the status quo of poor working conditions, student debt and limited access in higher education.
+Through Faculty Forward, 54,000 faculty on more than 60 campuses have formed unions and joined students and community members to challenge the status quo of poor working conditions, student debt and limited access in higher education.

 Why are we organizing?